 - Accounting & Consulting Firms: Sometimes accounting firms are interested in law graduates with accounting backgrounds for their tax departments.
 They are generally interested in third year students.

 What types of credentials are OCI interviewers seeking?

 Generally, employers seek students with a high class rank (top 10-15%) and/or other distinguishing academic credentials such as Law Review or Moot Court.
 Patent firms want a technical background.
 Government employers generally seek students who are committed to the work of the agency.
 Because employers often interview at many campuses across the country, the competition for positions is extremely high.

 Why do recruiters interview more second year students than third year students?

 Large and mid-size law firms tend to fill most of their first year associate needs from their previous year's summer associate class.
 Therefore, they focus on hiring second year students to fill future hiring needs.

 If you are interested in applying to an employer that is not interviewing on-campus this fall, send a cover letter and resume to that employer in early August.
 If the recruiter is interested in interviewing you, he/she will contact you directly.
 You can go to www.nalpdirectory.com and do an advanced search of larger law firms in the city of your choice.

 How does OCI work?

-Students who wish to interview with the OCI employers will need to use Symplicity to review the online list of employers and their hiring criteria and to bid for interviews.
+Students who wish to interview with the OCI employers will need to use Symplicity to review the online list of employers and their hiring criteria and to upload their application materials.
 Employers will then pre-select the students they wish to interview.